The Art of Retouching Headshots Part Four

 Conversational Retouching

-To identify the reason or purpose of a headshot we must first ask whether the headshot style is either Commercial or Theatrical.
+To identify a headshot’s reason or purpose, we must first ask whether the headshot style is either Commercial or Theatrical.
 Rather than rehashing the distinctions between the two here, I invite you to read my blog post, The Perfect Professional Headshot.
-In short, both Commercial or Theatrical headshot are selling something – you!
+In short, both Commercial and Theatrical headshots are selling something – you!

-• Commercial Headshots: generally represent the face of business.
+- Commercial Headshots: are generally represent the face of business.

 Briefly, Commercial-business headshots typically benefit from applying a greater degree of retouching, creating a more acceptable persona with finely tuned facial features.
-For instance, though a client’s teeth may actually be yellow, eyes sizes are mismatched, and skin is rough and ruddy, it’s advisable to mitigate these distractions, which could prove to be potential barriers with potential clients.
+For instance, though a client’s teeth may be yellow, eye sizes are mismatched, and skin is rough and ruddy, it’s advisable to mitigate these distractions, which could be potential barriers with potential clients.
 To look more natural, these unflattering features require retouching.

 The Art of Retouching Headshots Part Four: “Conversational Retouching”